Sections of this article:

 Origins Of Our Brand

 The origin of the UnconstrainedTime brand was my invention of our unique minimal time-display concept and the creative freedom it confers, allowing me to explore far beyond the influences of even the most unusual watches by other brands.
+Although it’s not only the unique time-display which results in the unusual creativity of our watches, because there are a few other watches with time-displays that are just as minimal, yet they don’t do anything particularly creative with the resulting freedom.

 My experience was in fine art and cutting-edge contemporary music.
 I have no experience as a watchmaker, was not even a watch enthusiast, and, to be honest, a lot of big name watches don’t appeal to my aesthetic interests, although a minority, typically the more unusual ones, certainly do.